Cyrusssss/aeonbanklibrary/README.md

 ## API documentation

-Spring Doc Swagger documentation is available at `/swagger-ui/index.html` but with limited information due to system design, the request data object information is missing.
+Spring Doc Swagger documentation is available at `/swagger-ui/index.html` but with limited information due to system design, the response data information is missing.

 #### Response Body